 Saint Xavier University School of Nursing's graduate programs are accredited by the Commission on Collegiate Nursing Education (CCNE), the accrediting body of the American Association of Colleges of Nursing (AACN).
 Please review the program requirements and course descriptions in the SXU Academic Catalog for additional information.

 The Family Nurse Practitioner program prepares professional nurses as specialists in the delivery of primary care services to individuals and families in a wide variety of settings.
 The program emphasizes health promotion and wellness as well as the management of common and complex health problems.
-Graduates are eligible to take the family nurse practitioner certification exam.

 There are two options for participating in the family nurse practitioner program.